 Ng says that the turbines themselves typically account for a minority of the lifetime costs of an offshore windfarm.
 The majority goes towards to installation (12-15 per cent) and operations and maintenance (45 per cent).
 “That’s a huge amount of money,” he adds.

 Fewer turbines means fewer installations with fewer cranes.
 It also means fewer people getting on fewer ships to perform maintenance less frequently.

 For similar reasons, Ng believes floating offshore windfarms, assembled in dry docks before being towed out and anchored to the sea bed, will eventually become cost-competitive: “The prediction is by 2050, the costs of floating wind will be similar to fixed foundation wind.”

 The report from DNV GL is more sceptical about the prospects for floating windfarms in the UK.
 They will allow developers to take advantage of better winds in deeper waters.
 However, the report argues this may be of limited value in the UK, which already has access to plenty of shallow water in the North Sea.

 And it says the additional costs of the “large, heavy” foundations may outweigh the benefits in terms of higher load factors.

-Despite their difference, both agree there are still plenty of avenues to explore in terms of cutting cost.
-One day offshore wind will become a fully mature technology and they will level out.
-But for the time being there is no sign we have yet reached that point.
+Despite their difference, both agree there are still plenty of avenues to explore in terms of cutting costs.
+One day offshore wind will become a fully mature technology and they will level out, but for the time being there is no sign we have reached that point yet.